JO-Techs/LMS_Django/README.md

 2. Students submit their work before the deadline
 3. Teachers grade submissions and provide feedback

+## Looking for collaboratortors to scale up the project

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.